ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-conquer/03-quicksort.md

 Average-case analysis considers the cost for all possible arrangements of input,
 <!-- OPENDSA: END -->
 and calculates the average cost, weighted by how the data is distributed.
-As we already discussed in @sec:the-problem-with-average-case, the average case is extremely difficult to reason about, because real-world data does not usually have an even distribution.
+As we already discussed in @sec:analysis-1:average-case-problem, the average case is extremely difficult to reason about, because real-world data does not usually have an even distribution.